okta/samples-python-flask/okta-hosted-login/README.md

 - **Client ID** and **Client Secret** - These can be found on the "General" tab of the Web application that you created earlier in the Okta Developer Console.
 - **Issuer** - This is the URL of the authorization server that will perform authentication.
 All Developer Accounts have a "default" authorization server.
 The issuer is a combination of your Org URL (found in the upper right of the console home page) and `/oauth2/default`.
 For example, `https://dev-1234.oktapreview.com/oauth2/default`.

-Now that you have the information from your organization that you need, open the `okta-hosted-login` directory.
+Now that you have the information needed from your organization, open the `okta-hosted-login` directory.
 Copy the [`client_secrets.json.dist`](client_secrets.json.dist) to `client_secrets.json` and fill in the information you gathered.

 ```json
 {